 THE FACULTY AS A WHOLE addresses matters relating to the educational policies and practices.
-It conducts its business primarily through formal faculty meetings, which take place at least three times a semester and are also attended by representatives of the administration and the Wesleyan Student Association.
+It conducts its business primarily through formal faculty meetings, which take place at least three times a semester and are also attended by representatives of the administration and the WSA.
 Faculty meetings are open to all faculty members - all of whom have voting privileges.
-Faculty meetings are run by the Faculty Chair, who sets the agenda in consultation with the Faculty Executive Committee, or by the Vice Chair in the Chair's absence, with the Vice Chair automatically becoming Chair in the subsequent academic year.
+Faculty meetings are run by the Faculty Chair or by the Vice Chair in the Chair's absence, with the Vice Chair automatically becoming Chair in the subsequent academic year.
 Faculty meeting agendas and minutes are available in faculty members' electronic portfolios.

-The faculty has four standing committees: the Educational Policy Committee (EPC), the Faculty Committee on Rights and Responsibilities, the Committee on Honors, and the Compensation and Benefits Committee (CBC).
+The faculty has four standing committees: the Educational Policy Committee (EPC), the Faculty Committee on Rights and Responsibilities, the Committee on Honors and the Compensation, and Benefits Committee (CBC).
 Each committee reports on its work at least once a year at the faculty meeting, with the EPC and the CBC typically reporting more frequently.
 Four other faculty committees - the Merit Committee, the Academic Review Committee, the Library Committee, and the Graduate Council - have narrower purviews and are not required to report to the faculty on a regular basis.

-The Faculty Chair and Vice Chair, the chairs of the four standing committees, the faculty representatives to the Finance and Campus Affairs Committees of the Board of Trustees, the Academic Secretary, the three academic deans and three elected representatives of the untenured faculty together make up the Faculty Executive Committee (FEC).
-The FEC, which meets roughly two weeks prior to each faculty meeting and regularly with the President and Provost, serves as the Faculty Chair's "cabinet" and represents the faculty as a whole in working with the administration.
+The Faculty Chair and Vice Chair, the chairs of the four standing committees, the faculty representatives to the Finance and Campus Affairs Committees of the Board of Trustees, the three academic deans and three elected representatives of the untenured faculty together make up the Faculty Executive Committee (FEC).
+The FEC, which meets regularly (sometimes with the President and Provost) serves as the Faculty Chair's "cabinet" and represents the faculty as a whole in working with the administration.